GabrielMontenegro/quic-negotiate-pnp/draft-montenegro-negotiate-pnp.md

 However, there are environments where these are not a concern, in particular, connections within a datacenter.

-This document defines
+This document defines a negotiation mechanism using transport parameters to disable PNP.
-a negotiation mechanism using transport parameters to disable PNP.
-Internet facing nodes MUST not disable PNP, so browsers, for example, should not implement this extension.
+Internet facing nodes SHOULD NOT disable PNP, so browsers, for example, should not implement this extension.
 On the other hand, configured nodes within a datacenter could turn off PNP in their exchanges to avoid the CPU cost that PNP implies.